vtex-apps/order-configuration/docs/README.md

 Once the form is submitted, the order data collected defines the product prices that should be shown to the user.

-:information_source: *When talking about B2B scenarios, keep in mind that price discounts (no matter how low they can be) are decisive factors in purchase decisions.
-The Order Configuration component therefore has a decisive role for your B2B store sales taxes.*
+:information_source: *When talking about B2B scenarios, keep in mind that price discounts (no matter how low they can be) are decisive factors in a purchase.
+The Order Configuration component therefore can play a decisive role for your B2B store sales taxes.*

 ## Configuration